DevExpress/BlazorReportDefinition/README.md

 # Blazor Reporting Component with Layout in Razor Markup

+> **Note**
+> This early prototype is provided "AS IS" with no warranty of any kind nor any maintenance/support commitments.
+> The contents of this repository can only be used with DevExpress v21.2.
+At present, we have no plans to enhance this product further.
+Should market demand change, we will certainly revisit this and publish announcements/posts on [DevExpress.com](https://www.devexpress.com/).

 ## Introduction
 As you may already know, a new idea arises when you look at things from a different point of view.
 As Blazor developers, we reviewed our report layout definition files and noticed that Reporting for Blazor lacks a designer component that would fit seamlessly into the Blazor ecosystem.
 Our existing DevExpress Visual Report Designer might be a bit complex, while web development in its core includes layout (html + css) and logic, and visual designers are not that popular in this world.